If someone is showing signs of a cocaine overdose, call 911 immediately.

 This is where a person’s life is in jeopardy.
 Medical attention will be needed, and permanent changes to one’s body and organs are a possibility.
 The amount of cocaine that a person can take to overdose varies.
 While taking larger amounts (over 100 milligrams) of cocaine increases the chance of overdose, there are a few instances where even taking a small amount of cocaine (up to 100 milligrams) can cause an overdose.

-There are different ways cocaine is ingested into the body as well.
+There are different ways to ingest cocaine into the body as well.
 The way cocaine is ingested determines how quickly the effects of cocaine begin.
 The most common form of ingesting cocaine is through snorting it, but injection is also popular.
 Inhaling cocaine, also known as freebasing, is the most dangerous form of ingestion as it enters the bloodstream faster.

 Crack Overdose

 Overdosing on crack cocaine is a possibility as well.
 Much like cocaine, someone can overdose on crack even if it is their first time taking it.
-Because crack is mainly smoked, addiction seems to develop more quickly.
+Because users mainly smoke crack, addiction seems to develop more quickly.
 Along with the effects of cocaine, people who take crack can experience shortness of breath and bleeding in the lungs.
 Crack overdose symptoms may include:

 Immediately dial 911 if you believe someone is overdosing.